luanReis/testing-angular/README.md

 ## Setup

-Make sure you have Python installed, then execute the following command in the root folder of the project:
+Make sure you have python installed, then execute the following command in the root folder of the project:

-Python 3.x:
+For python 3.x:

 	python -m http.server

-or Python 2.x:
+or, for python 2.x:

 	python -m SimpleHTTPServer